bigbug-gg/bigbug-gg/README.md

 ### Hi I'm bigbug-gg 👋

-- Living in Shenzhen,China.
-Network application developers.
+- Residing in Shenzhen, China, as network application developers.
 - Is good at Rust、Golang、PHP and JS\TS
 - 📫 bigbug-gg@qq.com